adambowen/adambowen.github.io/_posts/2016-08-05-Testing-Part-2.md

 integration testing, smoke testing, regression testing, scenario testing, and so on and so forth.
-And you're probably going to hear a lot of phrases like "that doesn't belong there, that's an integration test not a regression test".
+And you're probably going to hear a lot of phrases like "that doesn't belong there, that's an integration test not a unit test".

 My advice?
 Don't get hung up on the terms, there are really only two variables that matter